brson/brson.github.com/_posts/2021-06-08-rust-on-solana.md

 ### Things we liked

-- The main documentation at [docs.solana.com] are a good entry point for most Solana subjects, are up to date, and interesting to read.
+- The main documentation at [docs.solana.com] is a good entry point for most Solana subjects, is up to date, and interesting to read.
 - The [Solana Program Library][spl] is a great resource for learning Solana programming the hard way.
   It contains a bunch of production Solana code,